 This modern reproduction of a traditional arrow-head (at left) is a typical example.
 It is made of chipped flint, recouched to provide a sharp point and a cutting edge, and is provided with a pair of notches so that it can be tied ("hafted") to the end of an arrow.
-(Even more arrows simply had hardened wooden points, but of course far fewer of these survived.)
+(Even more arrows simply had fire-hardened wooden points, but of course far fewer of these survived.)

 Projectile points have been found in a wide range of shapes and sizes —what was needed to kill a bird with an arrow was different from what was needed to kill a bison with a spear— and they were made of a range of kinds of stone, depending on what was locally available.
-Archaeologists have created typologies based on both form and function to help in reconstructing history of human settlements in particular regions.
+Archaeologists have created typologies based on both form and function to help in reconstructing the history of human settlements in particular regions.

 It often happens in archaeology that a particular type of artifact becomes the diagnostic sign for a whole assemblage, and can give its name to whole cultural traditions and groups of people.
 In the archaeology of early North America, this is the case for two distinctive styles of very early spear points, called Clovis and Folsom, and the use of these points dominates what we know today about the "Clovis People" and the "Folsom People."

 Certain characteristics are common to both of these point types:

 This page reviews those two early artifact types and a couple of others.
 Depending on the size and resolution of your screen, the pictures should be approximately life-size.

 Return to top.